How to make health and wellness decisions informed by ‘evidenced-based’ practices

 “Person-centered” or “patient-centered” health care involves considering a person’s values and preferences, then making sure they’re front and center when making any health care decisions or deciding how to support wellness goals.
 This type of care takes a holistic approach and tends to be linked to improved patient satisfaction, well-being, quality of life and health-related knowledge.

-“Evidenced-based” care involves making informed decisions based on the latest evidence as demonstrated through the findings of trusted research studies, clinician expertise and the person’s preferences.
+“Evidenced-based” care involves making informed health decisions based on the latest evidence as demonstrated through the findings of trusted research studies, clinician expertise and the person’s preferences.

 To pull it all together, think of your health care as a three-legged stool: